flucoma/flucoma-docs/doc/MFCC.rst

 :control startCoeff:

-   The lowest index of the output cepstral coefficient, zero-counting.
+   The lowest index of the output cepstral coefficients to return, zero-counting.
 This can be useful to skip over the 0th coefficient (by indicating ``startCoeff`` = 1), because the 0th coefficient is representative of the overall energy in spectrum, while the rest of the coefficients are not affected by overall energy, only the mel-frequency spectral contour.

 :control minFreq: